Appendix E — Cross-compatibility

 Hill country Topsoil depth Section 12.2

-The LUC Handbook (Lynn et al. 2009) encourages the user to identify soils from existing information sources (provided their quality is adequate for the target scale) before direct description.
+The Land Use Capability (LUC) Handbook (Lynn et al. 2009) encourages the user to identify soils from existing information sources (provided their quality is adequate for the target scale) before direct description.
 Where direct description is necessary, a minimum viable dataset for classifying soils according to the NZSC is suggested below.

 “Farm-scale” LUC mapping effectively operates at the Landform level (Section 4.3).
 Descriptions of slope, rock type, erosion and deposition, surface cover and vegetation following the LUC Handbook protocols can be made at that scale.